lzheng0212/JD_SLS1105/README.md

 # 👨‍💻 Technical Wiki <a id="wiki"></a>

+Hey, glad to see you here!
+You must be interested in our technical stack.

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the website uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React](https://reactjs.org/) for constructing user interface.
+React is a user interface library coded with JavaScript.
+It is a tool to build components of the website for displaying.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the website uses the [Firebase](https://firebase.google.com/) which allows for user authentication and data transaction.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

-For more information on the technologies that power the Well app, check out the [Tech Stack](https://github.com/chroline/well_app/wiki/Tech-Stack) page on our wiki.
+For more information on the technologies that power this website, check out the [Wiki](https://github.com/lzheng0212/JD_SLS1105/wiki/Technical-Wiki) from this project.
 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)